apache/amoro/docs/engines/flink/flink-ds.md

     .flinkSchema(FLINK_SCHEMA)
     .build();

-env.execute("Test Amoro Append");
+env.execute("Test Mixed-format Append");
 ```
 The DataStream API supports writing to primary key tables and non-primary key tables.
 The configuration items supported by properties can refer to Writing With SQL [chapter Hint Options](../flink-dml/)

 > **TIPS**
 >
-> arctic.emit.mode contains log, you need to configure log-store.enabled = true [Enable Log Configuration](../flink-dml/)
+> mixed-format.emit.mode contains log, you need to configure log-store.enabled = true [Enable Log Configuration](../flink-dml/)
 >
-> arctic.emit.mode When file is included, the primary key table will only be written to ChangeStore, and the non-primary key table will be directly written to BaseStore.
+> mixed-format.emit.mode When file is included, the primary key table will only be written to ChangeStore, and the non-primary key table will be directly written to BaseStore.